Benjamin Moore is a household name in paints, offering a staggering 3,500+ color choices at various price points.

 Benjamin Moore is an accessible option for the average painter who wants to get their paints from a hardware store.

 Before getting to my top pick, let’s recap the key differences:

 - Benjamin Moore has a variety of paint lines, while Farrow & Ball has different finishes.
 Both brands offer interior and exterior paint.

 - Farrow & Ball keeps its volume solids private, making it difficult to compare different finishes and competitors.
 Benjamin Moore does offer this data, and Aura has the highest volume solids percentage while ben has the lowest.

 - Both Farrow & Ball and Benjamin Moore offer low-VOC paint.
 The interior version of ben and both versions of Aura have no VOCs.

 - Farrow & Ball is limited to independent stockists and branded stores.
-Benjamin Moore paint is easier to find since it’s at independent paint and hardware stores, branded stores, and Ace Hardware.
+Benjamin Moore paint is easier to find since it’s at independent paint and hardware stores and Ace Hardware.

 - Benjamin Moore offers significantly more colors, over 3,500 in total.
 Farrow & Ball has a limited selection of 132 colors.